connorv52/global-workforce-layoff-analysis/README.md

 - Null Values (blank values)
 - Remove Any Columns

-To mitigate potential errors (and for peace of mind), we will create a direct duplicate of the layoffs table to work on.
+To mitigate potential errors (and for peace of mind), we will create a direct copy of the layoffs table to work on.